 The Cloud service promises a secure handling of the customers data using encrypted SSL transfer.
 However, there is no specification on whether data on their servers is stored encrypted and no end-to-end encryption available.

-The usage of Things Cloud also includes access to Mail to Things.
+The usage of Things Cloud also includes access to Mail to Things (new in 3.3).
 Using this feature, it is possible to send emails to Things 3 by sending an email to a predefined e-mail address.
-Since version 3.5, they integrate this functionality with Zapier for easy-to-setup automation to send tasks to Things generated from actions in other applications.

 Other than the official Things Cloud, no further options for sync like WiFi sync or other clouds (Dropbox, iCloud) are available.

 Things 3 has a simple and classic payment model where each app requires a direct purchase.
 It comes without a subscription service as the Cloud sync is included for free.
 Unlike many other task management suites, Things does not have Standard/Pro tiers, so the one time purchase includes all available features.

 Each platform is sold separately: Mac for $49.99, iPhone and WatchOS for $9.99 and iPad for $19.99.
 All purchases can be made from the App Stores of each platform.
 CulturedCode does not provide discounts or bundles.
 All updates for 3.x are included, but an eventual 4.0 release might introduce a small update fee.

 The iPhone and iPad versions are identical in terms of functionality and only distinguish themselves by being adjusted to their respective form factor.
 However, the applications are not universal, so users interested in both platforms need to buy both the iPhone and iPad version.

 As all functionality is included with the initial app price, Things comes without in-app purchases.

 Things supports the software via Twitter and e-mail.
 Both response times seem to be about average.
 There are no support forums, but features suggestions are often discussed on Twitter.